Part 3

 In a musical world, the whole story would've been known and talked about by all.
 But that's not the world most of us live in.
 When I watched this scene, seeing the film for the first time, my swell of emotion left me thinking... "who would've imagined"?
 What I mean is...having seen Rebecca Ferguson in numerous films, I knew a bit of her history, and assumed she could sing.
 But this was on another level!
 I saw the movie several months after its box office debut, around the time of the soundtrack release.
 What I witnessed left me in awe, joining most other viewers in marveling at how Rebecca had performed that vocal, albeit with several takes, a bit of auto-tuning, and the usual soundboard adjustments.

 The year-long delay in releasing the film may have felt like déjà vu to Loren, reminiscent of the disappointments and broken promises she experienced during her recording industry days.
-But surely there were reassurances that a project of this magnitude would not be cancelled or shelved for any reason!
+But surely there were reassurances that a project of this magnitude wasn't in danger of being shelved, not with the soundtrack locked and readied for distribution!
 Looking back at those final two clips in Part 2, I can almost sense, in her, the deep state of satisfaction that comes from having done something well and achieved more than she had envisioned.
-The clips I refer to are the duet with Natalie Weiss, and especially the session with Michael Mott that followed the completion of The Greatest Showman.
+The clips I refer to are the duet with Natalie Weiss and especially the session with Michael Mott.
 It's just one of those shared moments or feelings that I mentioned earlier and also spoke of on the site's homepage.
 Many of you will have experienced something similar ... please allow me to explain.

 *Two years after presenting my father a national title just months before his passing, I returned to the U.S. Outdoor Nationals in Baton Rouge, again seeking to validate my work & study.
-I had often imagined myself winning two national titles, and perhaps a medal in a third that quickly followed without a recovery period, but I didn't seriously expect such an outcome.
+I had often fantasized about winning two national titles and perhaps a medal in a third that soon followed without recovery time.
+Still, I didn't seriously expect such an outcome.
 However, when the time arrived, the events played out just as I had imagined, and after exiting the final awards stand, I rushed straight from the stadium to the airport, barely making the last boarding call.
 Gazing out the window at the Louisiana landscape from my window seat, I sighed with relief, amazed that there were no major glitches along the way.
 Upon landing, I rented a car to drive the hundred miles to my sister's place before flying back home to the islands.
 That's when it fully hit me...I can still recall the onset of that sublime, peaceful feeling the moment I left the maze of airport exits and entered the highway.
 The setting sun was off to my right, and this warm, soothing sensation slowly descended from the top of my head to the soles of my feet, like being immersed in a warm bath.
-It was more than a state of mind; it was the deepest feeling of satisfaction and fulfillment, having achieved what had seemed only a fantasy just months earlier, including a world ranking.
-But it was about so much more than titles or rankings; it was about having managed it all on my own, the logistics and the myriad of things to navigate from start to finish, without team assistance or any form of sponsorship, to include all the things that could've gone wrong.
+It was more than a state of mind; it was the deepest feeling of satisfaction and fulfillment, having achieved what had seemed only a fantasy just months earlier, including a #3 world ranking.
+But it was about so much more than titles or rankings; it was about having managed it all on my own, the logistics and the myriad of things to navigate from start to finish, without team assistance or any form of sponsorship, after having imagined all the things that could've gone wrong.
 That twilight journey along the interstate was a time of utter contentment, a moment of glorious fulfillment to be shared only with myself.
 Even the ordinary meal I stopped for, along the way, was far tastier than it should've been.
 Maybe it's just my imagination, but looking back at Loren's performances during those interim months, the explosive power given to the performance of "I Am", and the complete embrace of "Single City"s haunting, alone in the world theme, as if sharing a part of her life that only she herself knew.
 When I watch and listen closely, I feel I can sense in her that same blissful feeling of accomplishment.
-Although the crowning moment of that achievement was still weeks away, with the premiere and debut of the film, the work was finished, and she was now performing in the warmth and glow of having accomplished something beyond her wildest dreams.
-It was surely one of those moments in life that takes some time to fully process.
+Although the crowning moment of that achievement was still weeks away, with the film's premiere aboard the Queen Mary 2, the work had been completed, and she was now performing in the warmth and glow of having accomplished something beyond her wildest dreams.
+These were moments in her life that surely took some time to fully process.
+And I would imagine they were felt far more acutely that December night at the premiere, as she sat amongst her peers and appreciative invitees, watching that scene and hearing her voice, in a setting that Barnum himself would've marveled at.
+It likely felt surreal to her.

 A sincere nod to Rebecca Ferguson for opting out of the non-disclosure agreement.
 But in reality, it was almost irrelevant, given the anonymity that followed.
 Many of the annual award shows had completely ignored the film, which meant the press did as well.
 Even the shows that awarded recognition did so very selectively.
 Without the attention that normally accompanies nominations, the details and credits aren't brought to light, even if a stand-in voice is openly noted.
-Nor were these small, at times seemingly discordant live events doing anything to heighten public awareness.
+Additionally, these small, at times seemingly discordant live events did little, if anything, to heighten public awareness.
 To those who knew her, many such events seemed almost unworthy of her appearance.
 So, in the real world, Loren was invisible beyond her fan base, something that would eventually begin to eat away at her inside.
-However, it was the lack of awareness within the music industry itself that I found so difficult to understand.
-Jonathan Gealt, though, was not among the unaware, having worked closely with Loren in the past.
+However, it was the lack of awareness within the music industry itself that was so difficult to understand.
+Jonathan Gealt, however, was not among the unaware, having worked closely with Loren in the past.
 In the fall of 2018, less than a year after the movie's release, he selected Loren to record his deeply moving original song, "Ordinary Day," in memory of the lives recently lost in Maryland's June 2018 Capitol Gazette shooting spree.
-Loren conveyed this song's message with a truly connected, pleaful delivery.
-The combined effect of the lyrics, her emotions, and her vocal skill makes this song resonate powerfully with viewers ... so much so that I can't imagine its impact on someone actually mourning such a loss.
+Loren conveyed this song's message with a truly connected and pleaful delivery.
+The combined effect of the lyrics, her emotions, and her vocal skill makes this song resonate powerfully with viewers ... so much so that I can't imagine its impact on someone who is actually mourning such a loss.
 Not to diminish the message in any way, I want to highlight a vocal attribute that's evident here.
 I'm referring to a perfectly paced, natural vibrato.
-It's not too fast, too slow, or forced in any way, and it's evident right from the start, even at low volume and low register, and it adds so much to the emotional impact, as does Justin Goldner's beautifully matched accompaniment.
+It's not too fast, too slow, or forced in any way, and it's evident right from the start, even at low volume and low register, and it adds so much to the emotional impact, as does Justin Goldner's nicely matched accompaniment.

 Click Button